matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

               :cfg     {:msgs-on-firehose true}}))
 ~~~

 Here, we have a UI component that covers the entire page.
-This is facilitated by the CSS:
+This is facilitated by the following **CSS**:

 ~~~
 #mouse {